-Amir Farid Dato' Abu Hasan, Acting High Commissioner of Malaysia to Dhaka said this while addressing the Malaysian Culinary Eve reception in conjunction held at the High Commission in the city on March 1.
+Amir Farid Dato' Abu Hasan, Acting High Commissioner of Malaysia to Dhaka said this while addressing the Malaysian Culinary Eve reception held at the High Commission in the city on March 1.

-The High Commission of Malaysia and Tourism Malaysia jointly organised the reception in conjunction with Visit Malaysia 2020 to offer diplomats and travel industry officials of Bangladesh a sneak peek of the various mouth-watering culinary items Malaysia has to offer to travellers.
+The High Commission and Malaysian Tourism Board jointly organised the reception in conjunction with Visit Malaysia 2020 to offer diplomats and travel industry officials of Bangladesh a sneak peek of the various mouth-watering culinary items Malaysia has to offer to travellers.